bawadou/ai-data-extractor/README.md

 ```

 Each extractor can also still be run standalone, same as the original
-toolkit (`python3 -m extractors.cursor` from the project root, or
+toolkit (`python -m extractors.cursor` from the project root, or
-`python3 extractors/cursor.py`), which is handy while debugging one source.
+`python extractors/cursor.py`), which is handy while debugging one source.

 ## Output format